panique/php-login-one-file/README.md

 **[Google+](https://plus.google.com/104110071861201951660)** and have a look on the official support blog **[Dev Metal](http://www.dev-metal.com)**.
 Ask questions in the [Official Support Forum](http://109.75.177.79/forum/).

-#### This script is part of the php-login project, a collection of 4 different login scripts (for different use cases
+**This script is part of the php-login project, a collection of 4 different login scripts**.
-and different developer skill levels).
 See [php-login.net](http://www.php-login.net) for more info.
+*Please note: The entire project is currently in a restructuring process, look into https://github.com/panique/php-login for the latest stable version and install tutorials*

 1. **One-file version:** Full login script in one file.
 Uses a one-file SQLite database (no MySQL needed) and PDO.
    Features: Register, login, logout.